-Furthermore, to ensure structural and site stability, Special Condition Two (2) requires the applicant to submit project plans certified by all consulting geotechnical and coastal engineering consultants as conforming to all recommendations.
-Although the proposed development will be designed to ensure stability, the project site is located on a beachfront lot and will be subject to inherent potential hazards such as storm damage, flooding, and liquefaction and is located in an area where there is a risk of landslide.
+Furthermore, to ensure structural and site stability, Special Condition Two (2) requires the applicant to submit project plans certified by the project engineering geologic, geotechnical, and coastal engineering consultants as conforming to their recommendations.
+Although the proposed development will be designed to ensure stability, the project site is located on a beachfront lot and will be subject to inherent potential hazards such as storm damage, flooding, and liquefaction and is located in an area where there is a risk of landslide and rock fall.
 Therefore, Special Condition Five (5) requires the applicant to acknowledge the potential hazards on the project site and waive any claim of liability against the Commission.